mminutoli/preempt-experimental-setup/README.rst

 need to be sure that :code:`$RESULTS_DIR` can be written by the compute nodes.

-The plots can be found under :code:`build/plots`.
+The plots in the paper will be generated under :code:`build/plots`.

 Important Note
 **************